 - 2 cucumbers sliced into ⅛ inch slices

-- 1 tbsp dill divided between two jars
+- 1 tablespoon dill divided between two jars

 - 1 C water